 Area(s) of Interest: sociology of comparative development, comparative and historical sociology, political and economic sociology, sociology law and globalization, taxation, state building, human rights, Latin America

-Her master’s thesis entitled “Internal Wars, Taxation, and State Building” addresses the question of whether internal wars can build states.
+Her master’s thesis entitled “Internal Wars, Taxation, and State Building” (published in the American Sociological Review) addresses the question of whether internal wars can build states.
 It offers a new conceptual framework for understanding the effects of internal wars on state building, as measured through taxation.
 The leverage provided by this framework is demonstrated through a case study of Colombia.

 Her doctoral work engages with the tension between development and environmental conservation.
 It looks at the role of institutions, particular participatory institutions, in protecting the environment.
 To do so it focuses on two institutions actuated by individuals to protect the environment –popular consultations and prior consultations (jointly with “resguardos”)- that while very different, share the core characteristic of being deployed to resist large-scale mining and safeguard the environment, notably water.